GppCalcagno/Computer_Graphics-project/README.md

 # :game_die: Computer Graphics - Project
-This is the repository for the projects of the Computer Graphics course held at [Polimi](https://www.polimi.it/).
+This is the repository for the projects of Computer Graphics course held at [Polimi](https://www.polimi.it/).

 The course held on 3 main topics:
 * Basic 3D graphics